-Heating and hot water

-Repair category 2

-Notes The central heating boiler appears to have been installed circa 2011.
+Heating and hot water Repair category 2 Notes I am advised by the seller that the boiler is around 15 years old.
+I am also advised this is serviced annually and was last serviced in October 2023.
+Purchasers should fully satisfy themselves in this regard.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.